ivarref/gunicorn-swarm/README.md

     $ ./redeploy_server.sh

-At this point hammer.py will probably crash with a stacktrace like this:
+At this point hammer.py will sometimes (fairly often) crash with a stacktrace like this:

     File "hammer.py", line 15, in <module>
         response = requests.get('http://localhost:8080/')